ChenNingCong/debuglater/README.md

 since logs are often insufficient, forcing data practitioners to re-run the code from scratch, which can take a lot of time.

-`debuglater` can be used for any use case to facilitate post-mortem debugging.
+However, `debuglater` is a generic tool that can be used for any use case to facilitate post-mortem debugging.

 ## Use cases